RedHatInsights/cookiecutter-backend-starter-app-python/{{cookiecutter.project_name}}/README.md

 Most of the recipes require a Python virtual environment to be active.
 This is to avoid installing dependencies to your local user's namespace.

-To create and activate a virtual environment you can use the `create_venv` recipe:
+To create and activate a virtual environment you can use the `venv_create` recipe:

 ```shell
 make venv_create && source .venv/bin/activate